Expurple/smawg/README.md

 ### Future plans:

-* Installer, more tests, better documentation for code and JSONs.
+* More tests, better documentation for code and JSONs.
 * JSONs with full sets of races and abilities, original maps, etc.
 * Options for more machine-readable CLI output.
 * In-house AI and GUI examples.